 For any online business, a domain name is undoubtedly one of the most critical assets.
 Quality hosting like Dynamic Hosting, a catchy domain name, and outstanding SEO — this is the holy trinity in the world of websites and blogs.

-A domain name represents your online presence; your audience knows your venture by your name.
+It represents your online presence; your audience knows your venture by your name.
 All in all, it’s safe to say that your exposure is dependent on your domain name to a large extent.

 So, if your domain name is expiring, then fret not!
 This brief guide walks you through the three best ways to keep it activated.